Single-Use Item Regulations

 - By reducing the creation of waste from single-use items and the associated municipal costs, the District of Tofino will be able to better steward municipal property, including sewers, streets, parks, beaches and waterways.

-What types of businesses would the Bylaw affect?
+What types of businesses are affected by the Bylaw?

-All business operating in the District of Tofino would be included in the Bylaw.
+All business operating in the District of Tofino are subject to the provsions of the Bylaw.

-What type of items would be regulated under the Single-Use Items Regulation Bylaw?
+What type of items are regulated under the Single-Use Items Regulation Bylaw?

-The Bylaw proposes to prohibit businesses from providing customers with single-use plastic bags and plastic drinking straws.
+The Bylaw prohibits businesses from providing customers with single-use plastic bags, plastic drinking straws, and polystyrene foam containers for prepared foods (subject to some exemptions).

-Under the proposed Bylaw, businesses would be able to provide customers with paper checkout bags for a minimum charge of $0.25, and reusable checkout bags for a minimum charge of $2.00.
+Under the Bylaw, businesses are able to provide customers with paper checkout bags for a minimum charge of $0.25, and reusable checkout bags for a minimum charge of $2.00.

-- Bags that contain or wrap frozen foods, meat, poultry, or fish
+- Bags that contain or wrap frozen foods, meat, poultry, or fish, whether pre-packaged or not;

 - Bags that protect prepared foods or bakery goods that are not pre-packaged